The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 To summarize, the author of the study suggests that variable rates are the better choice much of the time, but locking into a fixed-rate mortgage at the right time can result in mortgage rate savings.
 We will address the variable rate lock in feature, later in this article.

-Some will point to higher interest rates during the 1980s and 1990s, and the recent 2022 – 2023 rate increases as a reason to avoid a variable rate.
-This thinking is understandable, however, as we will review below, we live in a very different, debt-laden economy now whereby the effects of a 1% higher Central Bank rate can have 3-5 times the economic impact as a 1% higher rate did in the 1980s.
-Indeed, adjusted to inflation, private and public debt levels are currently more than 3 times higher than in the 1980s.
+Some will point to higher interest rates during the 1980s and 1990s, and the more recent 2022 – 2023 rate increases as a reason to avoid a variable rate.
+This thinking is understandable, however, as we will review below, we live in a very different, debt-laden economy now whereby the effects of a 1% higher Central Bank rate has approximately 6 times the economic impact as a 1% higher rate did in the 1980s.
+Indeed, adjusted to inflation, private and public debt levels are currently more than 6 times higher than in the 1980s.

 These are different economic times, with different consequences of higher rates.

-Therefore, even with high inflation, we did not see the kind of high 10%+ rates that were seen in the 1980s and 1990s, and that rates will ultimately gravitate downward over the medium-long term.
+Therefore, even with high 8% inflation in 2022, we did not see the kind of high 10%+ rates that were seen in the 1980s and 1990s.
+Variable mortgage rates mostly topped in the 6% range for a period of 8 months, until rates ultimately gravitated downward as inflation was subdued.
 The variable rate strategy may be seen like a ‘buy and hold’ stock market strategy.
 Over the long term, you are likely to do well, as long as the shorter term periods of volatility can be withstood, or properly managed.

-When and how much variable rates are expected to drop
+Variable rates are expected to drop in 2025

-The main prerequisite for variable mortgage rates to drop is for inflation to fall to the low 2% range, and stay there.
+In 2025, the main prerequisite for variable mortgage rates to drop further is for inflation to remain under 3%.

-1. On one side there is government stimulus and population growth providing upward growth pressure.
+1. On one side there is government stimulus and recent population increases providing upward growth pressure.

-Given the interplay between these competing forces, we are seeing a mixed economic reality, but a reality that has led the Central Bank of Canada to start cutting rates.
-The main data showcasing the effects of high interest rates are:
+Given the interplay between these competing forces, we are seeing a mixed economic reality, but a reality that has led the Central Bank of Canada to cut interest rates by 1.75% so far.
+The main data showcasing the effects of a weakening economy are:

 GDP Per Capita: The size of Canada’s economy in dollars, divided by the size of the population.